browserengineering/book/book/embeds.md

 ```

-Before putting those commands in the display list, though, we need to
+Before putting those commands in the display list, though, we need to add a
-add a border, clip content outside of it, and transform the coordinate
+border, clip iframe content that exceeds the visible area available, and
-system:
+transform the coordinate system:

 ``` {.python}
 class IframeLayout(EmbedLayout):